Jake Weary

 Jacob Weary (born February 14, 1990) is an American actor.
-He is known for starring as Luke Snyder in the CBS soap opera As the World Turns, Vince Keeler in NBC's action-drama series Chicago Fire, and Deran Cody in the TNT drama series Animal Kingdom.
-He played Kevin Lebow in Fred: The Movie (2010), its two sequels, and the television adaptation, Nickelodeon's Fred: The Show, He also had roles in the horror films It Follows (2014) and It Chapter Two (2019).
+He is known for starring as Deran Cody in the TNT drama series Animal Kingdom (2016–2022).
+Other notable roles include his run as Luke Snyder in the CBS soap opera As the World Turns (2005), Vince Keeler in NBC's action-drama series Chicago Fire (2014), and in horror films It Follows (2014) and It Chapter Two (2019).
+As of 2025, he stars in the Netflix series The Waterfront.

+Early life

+Weary was born in Trenton, New Jersey, to Daytime Emmy Award-winning actress Kim Zimmer and actor and director Allen Cudney "A.C."
+Weary.

 Career

-Acting

-Weary initially made a guest appearance on the long-running CBS soap opera Guiding Light in 2002, in which his mother, actress Kim Zimmer, portrayed Reva Shayne.
-After guest appearances on Law & Order: Special Victims Unit and Listen Up!, he was cast as Luke Snyder on another of CBS's long-running soaps, As the World Turns.
+Weary's first acting roles included a guest appearance on the long-running CBS soap opera Guiding Light in 2002, in which his mother, actress Kim Zimmer, portrayed Reva Shayne.
+After guest appearances on Law & Order: Special Victims Unit and Listen Up, he was cast as Luke Snyder on another of CBS's long-running soaps, As the World Turns.
 He would remain with the show until December 2005, when actor Van Hansis stepped into the role after Weary left to focus on his schoolwork.

-After making his film debut as a hall monitor in Assassination of a High School President in 2008, Weary was cast as Kevin Lebow, a central antagonist in the films Fred: The Movie (2010), Fred 2: Night of the Living Fred (2011), Fred 3: Camp Fred (2012), and the Nickelodeon television adaptation, Fred: The Show.
-Weary has since appeared as Sal in Kaare Anderson's 2010 film Altitude and Hugh in the 2015 horror-thriller It Follows.
+After making his film debut as a hall monitor in Assassination of a High School President in 2008, Weary has since appeared as Sal in Kaare Anderson's 2010 film Altitude and Hugh in the 2015 horror-thriller It Follows.

 Weary starred as Deran Cody in the TNT criminal drama Animal Kingdom, based on the 2010 Australian film of the same name.

 Personal life

-Weary was born in Trenton, New Jersey, to Daytime Emmy Award-winning actress Kim Zimmer and actor and director Allen Cudney "A.C."
-Weary.
-He married his longtime girlfriend Vera Bulder in October 2019.
+Weary married his longtime girlfriend Vera Bulder in 2019.
+They have one child.